Akina-Aoki/sql_lab1_aira_franco/README.md

 [![Watch the video](https://img.youtube.com/vi/Bd35z9qoPdk/maxresdefault.jpg)](https://www.youtube.com/watch?v=Bd35z9qoPdk)

 ## Learning Outcomes
-1. By completing this project and related exercises, I have learned to:

-2. Learned foundational and advanced SQL concepts such as filtering, joins, aggregations, subqueries, and set operations.

-3. Explored working with temporal data, string functions, and advanced SQL constructs like CTEs and views.

-4. Applied window functions to solve more complex analytical queries.
+- Use SQL for joins, filters, calculations, CTEs, and window functions
+- Work with analytical calculations, text data, and more complex queries
+- Do calculations to answer real analysis questions

-5. Connected SQL workflows with Python and Pandas for flexible data analysis.
+- Combine SQL with Python and Pandas for data analysis

-6. Built and validated a reproducible data pipeline from ingestion to analysis.
+- Build a data pipeline from loading data to final results

-7. Used Evidence to build an interactive dashboard as code and operationalize insights.
+- Create an interactive dashboard using Evidence

-8. Practiced data quality checks and testing to ensure reliable results.
+- Check data quality to make sure results are correct

 ## Notes
 - The dashboard/ folder contains the Evidence dashboard, including Node.js files (package.json, package-lock.json), page files, data sources, and dashboard-specific VS Code settings.